 - Cash and balances with the Central Bank of the Republic of Azerbaijan and minimum reserve deposit with the Central Bank of the Republic of Azerbaijan, due to the short-term environment and availability restrictions of these types of assets, the carrying amount is assumed to be reasonable estimate of their fair value. - The fair value of loans and advances to banks and loans and advances to customers for loans provided during the period of one month to the reporting date is assumed to be fair value amount for them.
 The fair value of the other loans is estimated by application of market interest rates when the loans were originated with the current market rates offered on similar deposits with the deduction of the allowances for credit losses from the calculated fair value amounts. - Loans and advances to personal customers are made at fixed rates.
 As there is no active secondary market in the Republic of Azerbaijan for such loans and advances, there is no reliable market value available for this portfolio.
 Fixed rate Certain of the loans secured are at a fixed rate.
-Fair value has been estimated by reference to the market rates available at the reporting date for similar loans of maturity equal to the remaining fixed period. - Other financial assets and liabilities are mainly represented by short-term receivables and payables, therefore the carrying amount is assumed to be a reasonable estimate of their fair value. - The carrying value of term deposits (included in deposits by customers and Amounts due to banks and government agencies) for term deposits placed during the period of one month to the reporting date is assumed to be the fair value amount for them.
+Fair value has been estimated by reference to the market rates available at the reporting date for similar loans of maturity equal to the remaining fixed period. - Financial investments Financial assets at fair value through profit and loss account and financial assets at fair value through other comprehensive income are usually valued using valuation techniques or pricing models consist of unquoted equities and prices quoted on stock exchanges, however in the absence of such data, value to book has been considered as a reasonable estimate specially where the investee's assets are mostly of financial nature. - Other financial assets and liabilities are mainly represented by short-term receivables and payables, therefore the carrying amount is assumed to be a reasonable estimate of their fair value. - The carrying value of term deposits (included in deposits by customers and amounts due to banks and government agencies) for term deposits placed during the period of one month to the reporting date is assumed to be the fair value amount for them.
 The fair value of the other term deposits is estimated by application of market interest rates when the deposits were placed with the current market rates offered on similar deposits.

-Notes to the consolidated financial statements For the year ended 31 December 2020
+Notes to the consolidated financial statements (continued) For the year ended 31 December 2021